ArafathC/mean_copy/instructions/branch0.md

 `package.json` is used to configure the [npm](https://docs.npmjs.com/getting-started/what-is-npm) package manager.
 We can list dependencies and set up commands in this file.

-If you haven't already, run the following command:
+Remember that we have run the following command in the previous section:

     npm install

-npm will check `package.json` and install Express and Mongoose.
-You should now see a file structure in your terminal that looks like this:
+npm checks `package.json` and install Express and Mongoose.
+You should already see a file structure in your terminal that looks like this:

 ![](http://i68.tinypic.com/10hr8mq.jpg)